samueldsingh/data-engineering/interview_questions/15-oops.md

 **4. Polymorphism:**

 - Polymorphism allows objects of different classes to be treated as objects of a common base class.
-- It enables flexibility and allows a single interface to represent different types of objects.
+- It enables you to use the same interface (methods or attributes) to represent different data types.
 - Polymorphism means having many forms.
 It means the same function name (but different signatures) being used for different types.
 - Static polymorphism is achieved using method overloading and dynamic polymorphism is achieved using method overriding.
+- Polymorphism simplifies code, enhances flexibility, and supports dynamic behavior.

 Use Case 1: **Method Overriding:** Inheritance and polymorphism enable you to override methods in derived classes, providing specific implementations while maintaining a common interface defined in the base class.